IOHprofiler/IOHprofiler.github.io/IOHanalyzer/R.md

 ![RT-ecdf-multi-target]({{ site.url }}/assets/fig/RT.ECDF_Single_Func.jpg)

-+ `Plot.RT.ECDF_Multi_Func`: it, in addition, aggregates different target values over all test function in a data set.
++ `Plot.RT.ECDF_Multi_Func`: This ECDF plot also aggregates different target values over all test function in the data set.
 To demonstrate its usage, let's take the data set on 100D and check the overview of the function values.
 Then three target values are chosen manually for each function, which are collected in a *list* object.
-The resulting plot is shown i.
+The resulting plot is shown in the figure below.

 ```r
 > ds <- subset(dsList, DIM == 100)